sheelareddydevireddy/Airbnb-Occupancy-Drivers-by-City/README.md

 Permutation importance for superhost was similar in both New York City and San Francisco, with a slightly higher importance in NYC.

 ## Limitations
-- Each city had only ~300 listings, limiting stability.
+- Each city had only ~300 listings, limiting stability
-- One-hot encoded categorical variables can make feature selection and linear model estimates less stable.
+- One-hot encoded categorical variables can make feature selection and linear model estimates less stable
-- Selected predictors are associated with occupancy, not proven to cause higher or lower occupancy.
+- Selected predictors are associated with occupancy, not proven to cause higher or lower occupancy
 - Feature importance does not imply causation

 ## Data Source